 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On Monday of this week we read the final verses of Saint Paul's letter to the Christians of Philippi (4: 10-23).
-Paul felt special affection for these people, whose church was the first he established in Europe, and who generously supported his ministry.
-He wrote the letter while awaiting trial in a Roman prison, yet joy and gratitude shine through his words.
+Saint Paul's felt special affection for the Christians of Philippi (4: 10-23) whose church was the first he established in Europe, and who generously supported his ministry.
+He wrote his letter to them while awaiting trial in a Roman prison, yet joy and gratitude shine through his words.

-The first few verses of this passage make it clear that the Philippians had been struggling financially and therefore had been unable to help Paul for some time.
+The first few verses of Philippians 4: 10-23 make it clear that the Philippians had been struggling financially and therefore had been unable to help Paul for some time.
 He acknowledges this by saying, "You were indeed concerned for me, but you had no opportunity."
 He gives God the glory for improving their circumstances and thus enabling them to send Epaphroditus with a gift for him.

 Next Paul gives us insight into his life as an apostle.
 He gave up a great deal to preach Christ—and he does not regret it.
 He describes his state of mind and soul: "...I have learned, in whatever condition I am, to be content.
 I know how to be abased, and I know how to abound; in any and all circumstances I have learned the secret of facing plenty and hunger, abundance and want."